-Built within the summit of Mount Kronplatz, 2.275m sea level in the center of the most popular ski resort in South Tyrol, the Messner Mountain Museum Corones is surrounded by the peaks of the Zillertal Alps, the Ortler and the Dolomites.
+Embedded within the summit of Mount Plan de Corones, 2.275m above sea level in the center of South Tyrol's most popular ski resort, the Messner Mountain Museum Corones is surrounded by the alpine peaks of the Zillertal, Ortler and Dolomites.

-Founded by the famous climber Reinhold Messner, the sixth and last Messner Mountain Museum explores the tradition, the history of mountaineering and discipline.
+Founded by the famous climber Reinhold Messner, the sixth and last Messner Mountain Museum explores the tradition, history and discipline of mountaineering.

-Messner, the first person to climb all 14 mountains all over the world to more than 8.000 meters and the first to climb Everest without using oxygen tanks, talks about his vision for the MMM Corones: "Kronplatz offers a view beyond the borders of South Tyrol for all points of the compass: the Lienz Dolomites, the Ortler east to west, from the Marmolada glacier south of the Zillertal Alps in the north.
+Messner, the first person to climb all 14 mountains of more than 8.000 meters in the world and the first to climb Everest without the aid of oxygen cylinders, recounts his vision for the MMM Corones: "Kronplatz offers a view beyond the borders of South Tyrol to all cardinal points: from the Lienz Dolomites, east of the Ortler in the west, from the Marmolada glacier in the south to the Zillertal Alps, in the north.
 The museum is a mirror of the world of my childhood.
-The Odle, the central buttress of Heiligkreuzkofel (the most difficult climb in my life) and the glaciers of the granite mountains of Ahrntal "Messner continues," On Kronplatz present the development of modern mountaineering and 250 years of progress in the 'equipment.
-I talk about triumphs and tragedies on the most famous peaks in the world - the Matterhorn, Cerro Torre, K2, and shed light on mountain climbing with the help of relics, thoughts, art and reflecting the backdrop of the mountains outside all 'interior of MMM Corones. "
+The Odle, the central buttress of the Heiligkreuzkofel (the most difficult climb in my entire life) and the glaciers of the granite mountains of the Ahrntal Valley "Messner continues," On Kronplatz I present the development of modern mountaineering and 250 years of progress in terms of 'equipment.
+I speak of triumphs and tragedies on the most famous peaks in the world - the Matterhorn, Cerro Torre, K2, and shed light on mountaineering with the help of relics, thoughts, works of art and reflecting the mountain backdrop outside the inside of MMM Corones. "

-Reflecting the lighter colors and tones of the jagged limestone peaks of the Dolomites, the skirts are made from a lighter shade of concrete reinforced with fiberglass and bends inside the museum to meet the darker interior panels that have the shine and the color anthracite found deep below the surface.
+Reflecting the lighter colors and tones of the jagged limestone peaks of the Dolomites, the exterior panels are formed from a lighter shade of fiberglass reinforced concrete and crease within the museum to respond to the darker interior panels which have the luster and the anthracite coloring found deep beneath the surface.

-A series of steps, such as waterfalls in a mountain stream, through the museum to connect the exhibition space and define the movement of visitors on three levels.
-At the lowest level, visitors pass viewing windows, and through the tunnels emerge on the terrace which projects to 6m the mountain offering a panorama 240 degrees Alps.
-The museum is built on several levels to reduce its footprint.
-During construction, 4.000 cubic meters of earth and rock were excavated and then placed on and around the property once completed - dipping the museum within Mount Plan de Corones and helping to maintain an internal temperature more constant.
-The large windows allow natural light to penetrate deep inside the museum, attracting visitors forward through the panoramic windows.
+A series of stairs, like waterfalls in a mountain stream, cross the museum to connect the exhibition spaces and define the movement of visitors on the three levels.
+At the lowest level, visitors pass the viewing windows, and through the galleries emerge onto the terrace which projects 6m from the mountain offering a 240 degree panorama of the Alps.
+The museum is laid out on multiple levels to reduce its footprint.
+During construction, 4.000 cubic meters of earth and rock were excavated and then placed on and around the structure once completed - immersing the museum within Monte Plan de Corones and helping to maintain a more constant internal temperature.
+The large windows allow natural light to penetrate deep inside the museum, drawing visitors forward through the panoramic windows.

-Built in reinforced concrete built in-situ, the structure of the museum walls between 40-50cm, while the roof supporting the earth and rock that incorporates the museum in the mountains, also reaches 70 cm thick.
-The majority of the exterior panels and interior of the museum are made of in-situ concrete, with a mold with conical surface used to process the peaks and shoulders of the external panels.
-Almost 400 inner and outer panels with curved elements were more complex molds prefabbricatiutilizzando sculpted foam CNC machined using the model 3D architect.
+Constructed of reinforced concrete made in-situ, the museum structure has walls between 40-50cm, while the roof supporting the earth and rock that incorporates the museum into the mountain, also reaches 70cm thick.
+Most of the museum's exterior and interior panels are made of cast-in-place concrete, with a conical-surface formwork used to process the peaks and shoulders of the exterior panels.
+Nearly 400 interior and exterior panels with the most intricate curved elements were prefabricated using sculpted molds from CNC-machined foam using the architect's 3D model.